iamshimantadas/superbot/readme.txt

 Simple chatbot assistant plugin designed for any CMS or Ecommerce website.

+24x7 AI Powered Chatbot for your website's visitors!

 == Description ==

-SuperBot is a powerful AI-driven chatbot plugin for WordPress that enhances visitor interaction on your website.
-Whether you have a CMS website, an eCommerce store, or any other type of site, SuperBot seamlessly integrates with any WordPress theme, including custom themes and page builders.
+SuperBot is plugin, which is an AI-powered assistant for your WordPress site, driven by Google Gemini API, providing 24x7 smart responses to visitor queries!

-= Any Support =
+= Support =
-Maintaining and improving SuperBot requires community support.
-You can contribute in multiple ways:

-Testing – Report bugs and suggest improvements.
-Coding – Contribute to the plugin’s development.
-Translating – Help make the plugin available in different languages.
-Assisting Users – Help others in support forums.
-Donations – Financial contributions help sustain development.
-We appreciate all forms of support!
-For any inquiries, contact us at iamshimantadas@gmail.com or visit microcodes.in.
+If you need any support regarding this plugin, you can email me [personal email](iamshimantadas@gmail.com).

 = Privacy notices =

 With the default configuration, this plugin, in itself, does not:

-* track users by stealth;
+* Does not track users by stealth—any data collection is clearly disclosed.
-* write any user personal data to the database;
+* Does not store or write personal user data to any database.
-* send any data to external servers;
+* Does not send user data to external servers without explicit consent.
-* google's gemini reply depend upon LLM Model.
+* AI-generated replies may vary and are not manually controlled—responses are automated and should not be considered professional or legal advice.

 == Installation ==